dcmi/dc-srap/docs/srap-profile.md

 * restricted access
 * metadata only access

-NOTE: Current definition of this property in the DCMI Terms namespace is “Information about who can access the resource or an indication of its security status.”
+NOTE: The current definition of the property in the DCMI Terms namespace is "Information about who can access the resource or an indication of its security status."

 This is not applicable to scholarly resources.
 Their access rights are usually not based on security status nor do rights metadata normally specify who can access a scholarly resource.
 Moreover, for the time being there is no recommendation to use a controlled vocabulary.

 ### License